 Once the ODE processes the received file, it moves it to the “backup” sub-directory under the respective directory.
 The backed up file is renamed with a timestamp in milliseconds.

-1
+Messages and Alerts

+This interfaces uses the file system to copy a file from source to destination.
+As a result, the messages and alerts generated by the copy command are platform dependent.
+The following table describes a sample set of exit codes returned by scp command but they may differ from the system on which ODE is deployed and running.

+Table 1 - SCP Return Codes